openSUSE/news-o-o/_posts/2012-01-05-results-of-opensuse-conference-2011-survey.markdown

 **4) Are you a...**

-We missed not related to openSUSE or SUSE question.
+We missed â€œnot related to openSUSE or SUSEâ€ question.
 Most are users of openSUSE and more than half of the participants were contributors to openSUSE.

 **5) What's most important for you at the openSUSE Conference?**